Williamsmene/alx-system_engineering-devops/0x00-shell_basics/README.md

-Write a script that lists all files in the current directory
+Write a script that lists all filesin the current directory